adamsanaglo/pulp_deb/status/functions/pmc_status_delivery/README.md

 ## Function details
 ### publish_status_result
-Publishes mirror and repository status messages to a single status JSON.
+Publishes multiples batches of mirror and repository status messages to a single status JSON.

 - **trigger**: Messages in the Azure storage queue *results-queue*.